-Online multiplayer shooters have been my thing since my parents first got a 14.4k internet connection in the late 1990s.
-It allowed me to play Half-Life Deathmatch and Team Fortress Classic, the latter of which formed my taste in the genre forever after and remained my most-loved for years.
+Online multiplayer shooters have been my thing since my parents first got a 14.4k internet connection in the 1990s.
+It allowed me to play Half-Life Deathmatch and Team Fortress Classic, the latter of which remained my most-loved game for years.

 Counter-Strike then arrived and, while it was an impressive step forward in team-play, there was something about waiting for the round to finish before playing again which just didn’t sit well with me (I’ll talk a bit more about this later).
 The early 2000s were a rich time for multiplayer shooters and my personal list of favourites goes on for a while: you’ve got Unreal Tournament, Quake III Arena, Natural Selection, Wolfenstein and PlanetSide, and that’s to name only a few.